-Over the course of planning your wedding, you’ll work extremely closely with your wedding vendors.
+Over the course of planning your wedding, you’ll work extremely closely with your Pittsburgh wedding vendors.
 They play such a crucial role in making your wedding day a success and you want to ensure these relationships are good ones.
 Our advice on how to best work with them is pretty straight forward… just be nice to your vendors.
 Plain and simple.
 Just be nice!
 Here are our top tips on how to do just that!

 Let your vendors do their job and try not to dictate too much.
 Of course, you’ll have certain wishes, which you should absolutely express.
 But a vendor might come up with a beautifully wonderful and unique idea that you hadn’t thought of.
 Let them be creative and be open to new suggestions and ideas.
 After all, you did hire them for a reason.

 Be on time.

 Both to appointments and with your payments.
 Be respectful of their time by arriving for meetings (even virtual ones) when you say you will.
 Moreover, submit your payments when, or better yet before, they are due.
 Make a vendor’s life easier by not making them harass you for money.

 Don’t freak out if they don’t respond to an email right away.
 In most cases, 24 – 48 hours is an acceptable time frame to get back to someone.
 But sometimes this isn’t always possible.
 If you reach out to a vendor on a Thursday or Friday, they’ll likely be prepping for that weekend’s workload and too busy to respond right away.
 And most of them take Monday off because they worked over the weekend.
 Be patient and remember that yours isn’t the only wedding they are working on.

 Yes, you must feed your vendors.
-At least the ones who will be with you all day or at the reception (i.e. photographer, videographer, DJ).
+At least the ones who will be with you all day or at the reception (i.e. photographer, videographer, planner, DJ).
 They are working hard for you and need to be refueled.
 So make sure you supply them with a bona fide meal that will allow them to stay full and focused.
-Click here for more tips on feeding your wedding vendors.
+Here are some more tips on feeding your wedding vendors.

 Sing their praises.